opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 ### 3.5.3  Architecture - 3

 In this architecture , the whole report generation and scheduling functionality will implemented as Elasticsearch plugin.
-Kibana backend will act as a proxy between Kibana UI and ES plugin.
+OpenSearch Dashboards backend will act as a proxy between OpenSearch Dashboards UI and ES plugin.

 ![Architecture 3](img/arch_3.png)

 **Pros:**

-* Since Kibana server plugin will act as proxy, the Kibana APIs will have chances of modification and in the future
+* Since OpenSearch Dashboards server plugin will act as proxy, the OpenSearch Dashboards APIs will have chances of modification and in the future
-* Reduced interprocess communication between Kibana server and Elasticsearch, thus reduced latency and minimal coordination errors.
+* Reduced interprocess communication between OpenSearch Dashboards server and Elasticsearch, thus reduced latency and minimal coordination errors.

 **Cons:**